CloudC2021/MiniProject2021/README.md

 	nohup python app.py >/dev/null 2>&1 &

-#Steps to Setup SSL on Google Cloud Platform load balancer
+<h2>Steps to setup SSL on Google Cloud Platform load balancer</h2>

-Create a website: www.c1.ccweb.uk using GCP by creating an instance in VM engine.
+First we have to obtain a domain from a domain name registrar.

-Create an instance in server software ubuntu, in the us-west-4a region with the auto generated external IP we can interact with our chatbot 34.125.212.179
+Then we have to create two unmanaged instance groups for the 2 instances on GCP running the chatbot backend node app and the flask datamanagement app to map them to static urls with respective ports of 3002 and 5001.

-Create an unmanaged instance group named bot-instance group link the created website to it.
+Next we have to set up 2 HTTPS load balancers installing 2 different SSL certificates with dedicated static public ips(mapped to domain urls) pointing to the 2 managed instance groups.

-Set up the HTTPS load balancer named ssl-bot-backend, ssl-bot-frontend, ssl-bot-service.
+Finally we have to update the DNS settings of our domain to map the 2 static public https ips to the mapped urls.  .

 Ssl-bot-backend-services point it to the VM engine, create a backend service http: 80 port, Instance Group: ssl-bot-instance group,
 <p>&nbsp;</p>